 This is the concept of the Body Window, to a tee!
-The concept of our body's speaking to us, of something we need to be aware.
+The concept of our body's speaking to us, something we need to be aware of.
 The Body is truly a Window to your inner self, your true self, or your soul.

 Dr. John Sarno refuses to get into the details of why a certain body part is affected, over another.
 He will not go down the energetic path of the metaphysical cause of these chronic pain syndromes.
 And I do not discredit him for that.
 What I credit him for, is discovering a way that actually cures clients of these debilitating pain syndromes.

 You may have already guessed which emotions may be the culprit.
 The interesting piece in all this, is that it is not necessarily the emotion that causes the problem, but the personality type of those who are affected.